-There is no official best time to send money to Malaysia and that depends on a variety of factors such as when you need to send money or when you want the funds to be received.
+There is no official best time to send money from Singapore to Malaysia and that depends on a variety of factors such as when you need to send money or when you want the funds to be received.

 It’s also going to depend on a variety of other factors such as, the time when you send money or the fees you are offered by providers or banks.

 Transfers made online for cash pickup, or to mobile wallets, are often available quickly - if not exactly instant.
 You may also be able to send an instant payment with an ewallet service.
 However, in both cases, you’ll probably pay a premium for the speed.